kg-construct/rml-io/section/source-vocabulary.md

     - etc...

 By default, the iterator is considered a row, if not specified:
-  - In the case of databases, CSV or TSV data sources, the value of the `rml:iterator`, if not specified, is a "row".
+  - In the case of databases, CSV or TSV data sources, the value of `rml:iterator` is considered a "row" and must not be specified.
   - In the case of XML and JSON data sources, it is a valid reference to an element or an object respectively considering the reference formulation specified.

 The Logical Source definition requires only the source (`rml:source`) to be specified, all other properties are optional.